 There are a number of lessons learned described below and in the land use history video on this page.
-Vanderbilt's historic master plans reveal that campus grew as parcels of land were acquired, creating the development of distinct clusters or neighborhoods of buildings that are often different in architectural style, landscape and character.
+Vanderbilt's historic master plans reveal that campus grew as parcels of land were acquired, creating the development of distinct clusters or neighborhoods that are often different in architectural style, landscape and character.
 While the neighborhoods that make up the current campus are all integral parts of the Vanderbilt community, the current FutureVU efforts are grounded in enhancing connectivity and creating interaction, and seek to bring cohesiveness to the campus that does not exist today.

 Vanderbilt Land Use History Video